bencottier/compare-mab/README.md

 > python main.py

-In the default case we train on 1,000 experiments with 10,000 episodes per experiment.
-The exploring parameter is `epsilon = 0.1` and 10 bandits are intialised with success probabilities of `{0.10, 0.50, 0.60, 0.80, 0.10, 0.25, 0.60, 0.45, 0.75, 0.65}`.
-Bandit #4 should be selected as the "best" bandit on average, with bandit #9 running second, and bandit #10 as a far third.
+In the default case we train on 2,000 experiments with 10,000 episodes per experiment.
+The exploring parameter is `0.1` and 10 bandits are intialised with success probabilities of `{0.80, 0.75, 0.65, 0.60, 0.60, 0.50, 0.45, 0.25, 0.10, 0.10}`.
+These are in order of success to make it easy to track performance.
+Bandit #1 should be selected as the best on average, with bandit #2 running second, and bandit #3 as a far third.

 ### Example Output